 The majority of the scarves use only 4 ounces of yarn and make good one-sitting projects.

-Entrelac DVD & Book Set Back to Top
+Entrelac DVD & Book Set

 Here it is - the EZ Entrelac DVD and booklet!